khanboy1989/mySugrHomeTest/README.md

 ---

+## Branches

+The project follows a **Gitflow branching strategy**:

+1. **Main Branch**:
+   - The `main` branch contains stable and production-ready code.
+   - It is up-to-date with the latest tested changes.

+2. **Development Branch**:
+   - The `development` branch is the active branch for ongoing feature development.
+   - It is kept in sync with the `main` branch regularly.

+Both branches are currently **up-to-date** with the latest code and features.

+---

 ## Testability

 The app includes some unit tests to verify its functionality, with a focus on critical features such as database preparation and state management.
 However, tests for the `MyLogsFeature` reducer are planned as a **future improvement** to ensure comprehensive coverage.
 These future tests will include: